Zimbabwe African National Union - Patriotic Front

 The Mujuru Faction

-There was a general belief that the Mujuru faction enjoyed majority support in the politburo.
-It had the support of ZANU PF hardliners including Secretary for Administration Didymus Mutasa, Spokesperson Rugare Gumbo, National Chairman Simon Khaya Moyo, War Veterans leader Jabulani Sibanda and National Commissar Webster Shamu.
+Mujuru faction was supported by Secretary for Administration Didymus Mutasa, Spokesperson Rugare Gumbo, National Chairman Simon Khaya Moyo, War Veterans leader Jabulani Sibanda and National Commissar Webster Shamu.

 The Mnangagwa Faction